TOTAL FREE HEALTH AND SAFETY DOCUMENTS DOWNLOADING SOURCE

 Risk Assessment for External Façade & Canopies Cleaning (BMU)

-Working at height particularly on high rise building particularly while External Façade & Canopies Cleaning with BMU is always very risky. following is the key points you can use while preparing risk assessment for façade cleaning operation. you can download editable format just by clicking the download link at the end of the post:
+Working at height, particularly on high-rise buildings particularly while External Façade & Canopies Cleaning with BMU is always very risky. following are the key points you can use while preparing a risk assessment for a façade cleaning operation. you can download the editable format just by clicking the download link at the end of the post:

 Hazards Identified-Wind Speed